-For information on Arizona's MSA provisions, see the department's MSA brochure, Pub 542.
+For information on Arizona's MSA provisions, see the department's brochure, Pub 542, Medical Savings Accounts, at www.azdor.gov and click on Publications.

 You must add amounts received from an MSA here if any of the following apply.